kamsar/Dianoga/README.md

 * Copy the Dianoga Tools folder to the root of your website
 * Copy Dianoga.config to App_Config\Include
 * Reference Dianoga.dll or the source project in your web project

+## Troubleshooting

+If you're not seeing optimization take place, there are a couple of possibilities:

+* The image might already be in the media cache (by default, `/App_Data/MediaCache`).
+Sitecore does not reprocess images in cache until needed, so Dianoga may never be called.
+Delete this folder, clear your browser cache or use ctrl-F5, and try again.
+* An error is occurring.
+The Sitecore logs catch all errors that occur when generating a media stream, so look there first.
+If an error occurs, the result of the pipeline is thrown away and the unmodified stream returned so you may not see broken images if this occurs, just oddly sized - if resizing - or unoptimized ones.